 Unfortunately, horizontal impaction is the worst type of impaction to have.
 This is when the tooth is completely horizontal, meaning there’s no chance for it to erupt normally.
 While it might be stable for a while, it will eventually start pushing directly into the adjacent molar, causing severe toothaches and pain in the jaw.
 In cases like these, surgery is recommended early on to prevent the wisdom tooth from causing too much suffering.

 Vertical impaction is the most desired type of impaction.
 Because the wisdom tooth is pointed directly upward in a vertical orientation, there’s a good chance it will erupt normally.
 If this is the case, surgery is not usually required.
-The only reason Norman and Moore patients with vertical impaction might need surgery is if the tooth is putting too much pressure on a molar or part of the jawbone.
+The only reason Norman, Moore and Oklahoma City metro area patients with vertical impaction might need surgery is if the tooth is putting too much pressure on a molar or part of the jawbone.

 What Is the Wisdom Teeth Removal Process Like?